Skip to Content

 If RV toilet treatment drop-ins do their job of controlling odors and breaking down waste, what other advantages might there be to using them?

-As you might expect, RV toilet pods are very convenient to use.
+1. They’re Convenient: As you might expect, RV toilet pods are very convenient to use.
 Just drop one into the toilet, open the toilet valve, flush to run the recommended amount of water into the tank, and you’re done.
 You don’t even have to open the little packet/pod, as it will dissolve in the water.

-Because the small amount of ultra-concentrated formula inside each pod is pre-measured, there’s no guesswork, no spills, no mess, and no cleanup.
+2. They’re Pre-Measured and Self-Contained: Because the small amount of ultra-concentrated formula inside each pod is pre-measured, there’s no guesswork, no spills, no mess, and no cleanup.

-But while RV toilet drop-ins offer a convenient method of adding tank treatment to your black tank, they do have a few disadvantages.
+But, while RV toilet drop-ins offer a convenient method of adding tank treatment to your black tank, they do have a few disadvantages.

-because the amount is pre-measured, it’s easy to use too much or too little.
+1. Dosing Issues: Because the amount is pre-measured, it’s easy to use too much or too little.
 So, if you can drop one into a little cassette camping toilet to eliminate odors, can you also drop one into a 40-gallon tank to stop odors there as well?
 If not, how many do you need to use for the larger tank?
+The reverse is also true: if one RV toilet drop-in pod treats a 40-gallon tank (and we’re about to look at some that do just that), suppose you want to use it in your cassette toilet or a 20-gallon or smaller RV black tank… will the concentration in a single pod be too much?
+No one wants their entire RV to smell like a toilet tank treatment.
+And suppose you need to use 2-3 pods per treatment for larger tanks.
+How economical will that be?

-Speaking of economics, another disadvantage is that, in general, pods are more expensive per dose than liquid or powder treatments.
+2. Expense: Speaking of economics, another disadvantage is that, in general, pods are more expensive per dose than liquid or powder treatments.

-And finally, the casing that covers each pod is actually plastic (Polyvinyl Alcohol – PVA), so using pods is yet another source of environmental plastic that can end up in our drinking water and food supplies.
+3. Plastic: And finally, the casing that covers each pod is actually plastic (Polyvinyl Alcohol – PVA), so using pods is yet another potential source of environmental plastic that can end up in our drinking water and food supplies.
 Many consumers think pod casings are biodegradable, but they’re usually not.
-The contents may be biodegradable, but not the casings.
+The CONTENTS may be biodegradable, but sometimes not the casings.
+In the case of laundry detergent, people often mention that the plastic containers in which liquid detergents come are just as damaging.
+However, other RV black tank treatments frequently come in recyclable containers that contain multiple treatments, so we’re not so sure.
+Maybe it’s a wash?
+(Pun intended!)

 Are All RV Toilet Drop-Ins Basically the Same?